 - Affinity Categories (reach): Acquisition, Behavior, and Conversions metrics broken down by Affinity Categories.

 - In-Market Segments: Acquisition, Behavior, and Conversions metrics broken down by In-Market Segments.

 - Other Categories: Acquisition, Behavior, and Conversions metrics broken down by Other Categories.

 You can use the Demographics and Interests dimensions in Custom Reports.
 For example, you might want to use the Gender and/or Age dimensions to set the context for evaluating Ecommerce metrics like Buy-to-Detail Rate or Product Revenue per Purchase.

-Before you can see data in custom reports, you must enable Advertising Features for your property and enable reporting in the view.
+Before you can see data in custom reports, you must enable Advertising Features for your property.

 Affinity, In-Market, and Other Categories are based on a hierarchical taxonomy that is flattened in Analytics; for example, in Other Categories: